Contact us 07969 391370

 • Dehydration vs dryness

-• Sensitivity to heat
+• Sensitivity to heat, especially in sensitive skin.

 COMBINATION Skin